ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-overview.md

 <properties
-   pageTitle="何謂 StorSimple？| Microsoft Azure" description="描述 StorSimple 分層、裝置、虛擬裝置、服務與儲存管理，並介紹 StorSimple 中使用的重要詞彙。"
-   services="storsimple"
-   documentationCenter="NA"
-   authors="SharS"
+   pageTitle="What is StorSimple? | Microsoft Azure"
+   description="Describes StorSimple tiering, the device, virtual device, services, and storage management, and introduces key terms used in StorSimple." services="storsimple" documentationCenter="NA" authors="SharS"